10 useful things to know after you register an Estonian companyWhatsApp

 To be fair, Estonia has a very transparent business environment, which is a good thing, so public company email is just one part of that, even if the spam can be a bit annoying.
 However, there’s a nifty little solution that is commonly used by tech savvy Estonians looking to reduce unsolicited commercial emails — using the government-provided spam free email address.

 The only thing worth noting is that you cannot activate spam-proof email before your company is registered.
 So we would recommend using a temporary email when registering a company, but be sure to have one that you can actually access to see if the court has approved your application.

-If you also published your phone when registering a company you should know that you can also delete it from the register as having an email is enough.
+If you were required to publish your phone when registering a company you should know that you can also delete it from the register as having an email is enough.
 The faster you do it the less time for scraping sites to collect your data.

 4. Estonian company has no tax ID or alternative trading name

 Some countries with less synchronised registers use a variety of unique identifiers for different purposes such as tax and social security etc. In Estonia, you only have an 8-digit company registration code and your 11-digit personal identity code (isikukood).
 These work well for all institutions and services in Estonia.

 This also means that you do not need to apply for any tax number to start trading in Estonia.

 If you are requested to present your unique taxpayer number (sometimes called TIN) somewhere else in the world, then there is no other number to present besides your registration code.
 If you are being asked for a VAT registration number then this is also not mandatory to have in Estonia (until your company exceeds certain thresholds; see below) and therefore should not be compulsory to access any service inside or outside of Estonia.